Marlon Forbes

-Marlon Darryl Forbes (born December 25, 1971) is an American former professional football cornerback in the National Football League (NFL).
-Before playing in the NFL, he was a member of the Penn State football team.
-He played four seasons for the Chicago Bears from 1995 to 1998 and the Cleveland Browns in 1999.
+Marlon Darryl Forbes (born December 25, 1971) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Before playing in the NFL, he played college football for the Penn State Nittany Lions.
+He played four seasons in the NFL for the Chicago Bears from 1995 to 1998 and the Cleveland Browns in 1999.